 As mentioned earlier, an unconstrained rigid body in space has six degrees of freedom: three translational and three rotational.
 When you add a joint (or a constraint) between two rigid bodies, you remove degrees of freedom between them.
-More discussion on joints can be found in Appendix A.

-However, in Motion 2009, more commonly employed joints, such as revolute, translation, cylindrical joint, etc., have been replaced by assembly mates only.
+In Motion 2011, more commonly employed joints, such as revolute, translation, cylindrical joint, etc., have been replaced by assembly mates, such as coincident and concentric.
 Like joints, assembly mates remove degrees of freedom between parts.

 Each independent movement permitted by a constraint (either a joint or mate) is a free degree of freedom.
 The free degrees of freedom that a constraint allows can be translational or rotational along the three perpendicular axes.
 For example, a concentric mate between the propeller assembly and the case of a single piston engine shown in Figure 1-12 allows one translational dof (movement along the center axis, in this case, the X-axis) and one rotational dof (rotating along X-axis).
 Since the case assembly is stationary, serving as the ground body, the propeller assembly has two free dof's.
-By adding a coincident mate between the two respective faces of the engine case and the propeller shown in Figure 1-12 removes the remaining translational dof, yielding a desired assembly that resembles the physical situation; i.e., with only the rotational dof along the X-axis.
+By adding a coincident mate between the two respective faces of the engine case and the propeller shown in Figure 1-12 removes the remaining translational dof, yielding a desired assembly that resembles the physical situation; i.e., with only the rotational dof (along the X-axis).